jplf/radiog/README.md

 RADIOG_CONF=$HOME/etc/radiog.conf
 ```
 Then to start the application just run `bin/start.sh`.
 Actually the best is to start the app into a `screen(1)` session.
+The runtime configuration management is far from being perfect.
+Make sure that the URL and specifically the port numbers are correctly set in the backend, frontend configuration files and in the script `start.sh`.

 To stop the application run `bin/stop.h`.
-This script kills with no mercy all Radiog processes.
+This script kills with no mercy all RadioG processes.

 ## Backend
 The backend server [README](https://github.com/jplf/radiog/tree/master/backend) gives more information.